Utraquist school

 An account traced the root of the utraquist school to the concept called revelatio, which denotes an insight drawn from ancient authorities and texts.
 The church was one of the earliest institutions to practice it.
 The use of the utraquist model, however, declined for several decades due to the policies that ban compulsory second language use in the classroom.

-It is, however, being reintroduced today in a different form, the Content and Language Integrated Learning or CLIL.
-It is promoted in the European Union education policy, particularly for secondary education.
+The concept was reintroduced in a different form, the Content and Language Integrated Learning or CLIL.
+Bilingual schools are promoted in the European Union education policy, particularly for secondary education.